Documentation

 func NewDecoderWithConfig(r io.Reader, config *DecoderConfig) *Decoder

-NewDecoderWithConfig is similar to NewDecoder, but allows specifying decoder configuration.
+NewDecoderWithConfig is similar to NewDecoder, but returns decoder with the specified configuration.

 type DecoderConfig ¶ added in v1.1.0